automl/auto-sklearn/CONTRIBUTING.md

 # Contributing to auto-sklearn
 Thanks for checking out the contribution guide!
-We included a [quick overview](#pull-request-overview) at the end for anyone familiar with open-source contribution or autosklearn and simply wants to see our workflow.
+We included a [quick overview](#pull-request-overview) at the end for anyone familiar with open-source contribution or familiar with autosklearn and simply wants to see our workflow.

 If you're new to contributing then hopefully this guide helps with contributing to open-source and auto-sklearn, whether it be a simple doc fix, a small bug fix or even new features that everyone can get use out of.
-Even if you're new to open-source or even new to Python but you want to get your hands dirty, we'll try to be as helpful as possible.
 If you're looking for a particular project to work on, check out the [Issues](https://github.com/automl/auto-sklearn/issues) for things you might be interested in!

 For experienced contributors, you can skip the overview and find the quick walkthrough [here](#pull-request-overview)!
-Newer contributors, we provide full documentation to help walk you through everything!

 This guide is only aimed towards Unix command line users as that's what we know but the same principles apply.

 # Contributing
-There are many kinds of contributions you can make to auto-sklearn but we'll focus on three main ones **Documentation**, **Bug Fixes** and **Features**, each of which require a little bit of a different flow to make sure it meets code standards and won't cause any issues later on.
+There are many kinds of contributions you can make to auto-sklearn but we'll focus on three main ones **Documentation**, **Bug Fixes** and **Features**, each of which require a little bit of a different flow.
+We need to perform several checks to make sure it meets code standards and won't cause any issues later on.

+First we'll go over the general flow, what each step does and then later look at making more specific kinds of changes, what we'd like to see and how you might create a workflow.
 Following that we'll tell you about how you can test your changes locally and then how to submit your pull request!

-First we'll go over the general flow, what each step does and then later look at making more specific kinds of changes, what we'd like to see and how you might create a workflow.

 ## General steps
 *   The first thing to do is create your own [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
-    This gives you a nice place to work on your changes without impacting any code from the original repository.
+    This is to give you a nice place to work on your changes without impacting any code from the original repository.

     To do this, navigate to [automl/auto-sklearn](https://github.com/automl/auto-sklearn) and hit the **fork** button in the top-right corner.
-    This will copy the repository as it is, including all its different branches, to you own account.
+    This will copy the repository to your own account, including all of its different branches.
     You'll be able to access this at `https://github.com/{your-username}/auto-sklearn`.

 *   The next steps are to download **your own fork** and to create a new [branch](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) where all your changes will go.
+    It's important to work off the latest changes on the **development** branch.
     ```bash
     # With https
     git clone https://github.com/{your-username}/auto-sklearn

-    # ... or With ssh
+    # ... or with ssh
-    git clone git@github.com:automl/auto-sklearn.git
+    git clone git@github.com:{your-username}/auto-sklearn.git

     # Navigate into the cloned repo
     cd auto-sklearn

+    # Create a new branch based off the development one
+    git checkout -b my_new_branch development

+    # ...
+Alternativly, if you would prefer a more manual method
+    # Show all the available branches with a * beside your current one
+    git branch

     # Switch to the development branch
     git checkout development

-    # Show all branches and also a * beside the one you are on
-    git branch

-    # Create a new branch based off the development one
+    # Create a new branch based on the currently active branch
     git checkout -b my_new_branch
     ```

-    The reason to create a new branch is two fold
+    The reason to create a new branch is two fold:

-    *   It lets us keep the commit history cleaner once you want to make a pull request.
+    *   One, it keeps the commit history for your changes much cleaner once we merge them in.
     *   If you have to perform a **rebase** or a **merge** later on, this will be much easier.

 *   You'll need a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to work in.
     If you've never used them before, now is definitely the time to start as a virtual environment lets you keep packages for a project separate.
     ```bash
     # Create a virtual environment in a folder called my-virtual-env
     python -m venv my-virtual-env

     # Activate the virtual environment
     source my-virtual-env/bin/activate
     ```
-    *   A popular alternative to managing Python projects is [conda](https://docs.conda.io/en/latest/) for which we refer you to their documentation.
+    *   A popular alternative to managing Python projects is [conda](https://docs.conda.io/en/latest/).
-    *   This is the folder where downloaded packages you will need for auto-sklearn will go.
+    *   The folder `my-virtual-env` is where dependancy packages that are required for auto-sklearn will go.
-        In general, anything you install with `pip install` will now go into the virtual environment.
+    *   In general, once you have activated the virtual environment with `source my-virtual-env/bin/activate`, anything you install with `pip install` will now go into the virtual environment.
+        While this environment is active, any python you run will have access to the packages here.
-        If at any time you want to deactivate it simply type `deactivate` in the shell or just close the shell and open a new one
+        If at any time you want to deactivate it simply type `deactivate` in the shell or just close the shell and open a new one.
-    *   As extra steps, if you use Python 3.6 or lower on your machine, unfortunately auto-sklearn doesn't support this.
+    *   If you use Python 3.6 or lower on your machine then unfortunately auto-sklearn doesn't support this.
-        You can check out [pyenv](https://github.com/pyenv/pyenv) which lets you switch between Python versions on the fly and manages them all for you
+        Fortunatly, you can check out [pyenv](https://github.com/pyenv/pyenv) which lets you switch between Python versions on the fly!

 *   Now that we have a virtual environment, it's time to install all the dependencies into it.
     ```bash
     pip install -e .[test,examples,doc]

     # If you're using shells other than bash you'll need to use
     pip install -e ".[test,examples,doc]"
     ```
     *   If you're only exposure to using pip is `pip install package_name` then this might be a bit confusing.
-    *   If we type `pip install -e .` (notice the 'dot'), this tells `pip` to install a local package located here, in this directory, `.`.
+    *   If we type `pip install -e .` (notice the 'dot'), this tells `pip` to install a package located here, in this directory, `.`.
-        The `-e` flag indicates that it should be editable.
-        This means that you will not have to run `pip install .` every time you make a change and want to use it.
+        The `-e` flag indicates that it should be editable, meaning you will not have to run `pip install .` every time you make a change and want to tryit.
     *   Finally the `[test,examples,doc]` tells `pip` that there's some extra optional dependencies that we want to install.
-        These are used in development but dependencies that aren't required to actually run autosklearn itself.
+        These are dependancies used in development but ones that are not required to actually run autosklearn itself.
-        You can check out what these are in the `setup.py` file!
+        You can check out what these are in the `setup.py` file.
-    *   If you're new to virtual environments, this is a great time to check out what actually exists in the `my-virtual-env` folder.
+    *   If you're new to virtual environments, after performing all this, it's a great time to check out what actually exists in the `my-virtual-env` folder.

 *   Now it's time to make some changes, whether it be for [documentation](#documentation), a [bug fix](#bug-fixes) or a new [features](#features).

 ## Making Changes
-We'll go over three main categories of contributions but don't feel limited by these headers, adding to our tests, improving python Typing or even some compliance changes are all super useful!
+We'll go over three main categories of contributions but don't feel limited by these headers, adding to our tests, improving the typing of functions and methods or even some compliance changes are also super useful!

-#### Documentation
-Anything to contribute to better documentation is always appreciated and the main way users can get to know about auto-sklearn.
-Whether it's a typo fix, something you didn't find clear or something you think we didn't explain properly, we'd love to improve it!

-All of our documentation is done with (`sphinx`)[https://www.sphinx-doc.org/en/master/] with some various plugins that you can see in (`doc/conf.py`)[https://github.com/automl/auto-sklearn/blob/master/doc/conf.py#L42].

-All of your changes can be viewed by first [building the docs](#testing) and then opening `doc/build/html/index.html` with your favourite browser.
-Alternatively, you can use the command `xdg-open doc/build/hmtl/index.html` which opens it up with your default browser.

-*   If you're simply fixing a typo, there shouldn't be much to do except make the PR and we'll accept it without much issue.
-*   If you want to fix a link you should know how linking with `sphinx` works
-    *   For links to internal documentation, you can create a label with
-    ```.rst
-    .. _mylabel:
-    ```
-    *   Later on you can reference this label by
-    ```.rst
-    I am reference to :ref:`the above label<mylabel>`
-    ```
-    *   Now if you want to link some external documentation you'll need to do something like
-    ```.rst
-    Here's a `link<https://sublime-and-sphinx-guide.readthedocs.io/en/latest/references.html>`_ to the external documentation on linking for sphinx
-    ```
-    Notice the trailing `_` which is important

-*   If you want to make some more detailed documentation about some feature that you introduced or you think is not well documented, you'll have to think about a few things.

-    *   Can you include a code snippet to illustrate what you mean?
-    *   Are there other relevant parts of the documentation or code that should be linked to?
-    *   How much other parts of auto-sklearn are you relying on readers to know before hand, maybe link to those sections if you do.

-*   If you want to contribute an example, it's a great way to really illustrate an entire flow of some feature.
-    `sphinx-gallery` will run any python file `example_*.py` in one of the example folders.
-    This allows you to have both ReStructured Markdown (rst) and python code with it's output into a [single html page](https://automl.github.io/auto-sklearn/master/examples/40_advanced/example_calc_multiple_metrics.html#sphx-glr-examples-40-advanced-example-calc-multiple-metrics-py)!
-    You'll want to check out some of the [other examples](https://github.com/automl/auto-sklearn/tree/master/examples) to see how to embed rst into a `.py` file.

 #### Bug Fixes
 Auto-sklearn has been through quite a few iterations, been used for many purposes and is constantly used in ways we didn't even think of.